eBay/TrustFabric/Terminology.md

 * **Authorized Presenter** : Authorized Presenter claims `azp` comes from OIDC spec and is actively used in both identity and access tokens by multiple OIDC providers.
 The `azp` claim contains the *relying-party* identity and it adds authenticity to the end-user *access token* presented by the *relying-party* to the resource server.

 * **Authorized Forwarder** : TrustFabric introduces the authorized forwarder claim `azf`.
 Purpose of the claim is to allow *resource servers* to present resource owner's *access token* to upstream dependencies, these dependencies could be *resource-servers* and need user context to allow access.
 This is more prevailing use-case in micro-services as monolith *resource service* may be broken into multiple *resource services* with dependencies and requiring resource-owner context.
-The `azp` claim has to be initiated based on a concent provided by resource-owner during authentication or by any offline mechanism (e.g. Policy allowing delegation).
+The `azp` claim has to be initiated based on a consent provided by resource-owner during authentication or by any offline mechanism (e.g. Policy allowing delegation).

 * **Application Fabric Layer** : Virtual representation of a trust established between applications for interactions based on respective identities and audience claims (`aud`) for access.

 * **Session Layer** : Represents sessions established by the resource-owner with the applications.
 Session layer requires application fabric as building block for trusting applications.
 Session layer is implemented by adding additional claims (e.g. `azf`) and flows to OIDC spec.

 * **Authorization Code** : OAuth2 and OIDC present the concept of authorization code grant for *relying-party* to obtain *access tokens* using a code provided by *resource owner* for authorization.
-Authorization code represents resource-owner's authenticated concent to authorize relying party.
+Authorization code represents resource-owner's authenticated consent to authorize relying party.
 TrustFabric distinguishes the code grant for generation of application identities (a.k.a. *Bootstrap code*) as different from resource-owner initiated code-grant (a.k.a. *Authorization Code*).
     *   *Authorization code* : Represents *resource-owner* identity and follows OIDC semantics.
 These are used in session layer of TrustFabric.
     *   *Bootstrap code* : Represents application identity (including relying-party, resource-servers, jobs, etc) in a bootstrap token (JWT), which can be provided by a authorized application (typically infrastructure systems).
 This is used in the application fabric layer of TrustFabric.